An easy recipe for cheesy broccoli chicken rice made in the slow cooker. Family friendly comfort food that’s sure to please!

 Cook for another half an hour until broccoli is bright green and tender.

 Add the Daiya cheese and stir until melted.
 Season with more salt and pepper if desired.
+Serve immediately.

 This cheesy broccoli chicken rice is perfect comfort food for those days when you just don’t feel like cooking, or don’t have the time.